Spinning wheel

 A spinning wheel is a device for spinning thread or yarn from fibres.
-It was fundamental to the cotton textile industry prior to the Industrial Revolution.
+It was fundamental to the textile industry prior to the Industrial Revolution.
 It laid the foundations for later machinery such as the spinning jenny and spinning frame, which displaced the spinning wheel during the Industrial Revolution.

 Function

 The basic spinning of yarn involves taking a clump of fibres and teasing a bit of them out, then twisting it into a basic string shape.
-The spinner continues pulling and twisting to make it longer and longer, and to control the thickness.
+The spinner continues pulling and twisting the yarn in this manner to make it longer and longer while also controlling the thickness.
 Thousands of years ago, people began doing this onto a stick, called a spindle, which was a very lengthy process.

-The actual wheel part of a spinning wheel does not take the place of the spindle, instead it automates the twisting process, allowing one to "twist" the thread without having to constantly do so manually, and also the size of the wheel lets one more finely control the amount of twist.
+The actual wheel part of a spinning wheel does not take the place of the spindle; instead, it automates the twisting process, allowing one to "twist" the thread without having to constantly do so manually, and also the size of the wheel lets one more finely control the amount of twist.
 The thread still ends up on a spindle, just as it did before the invention of the wheel.

 The wheel itself was originally free-moving, spun by a hand or foot reaching out and turning it directly.
 Eventually, simple mechanisms were created that let a person simply push at a pedal and keep the wheel turning at an even more constant rate.
-This mechanism has been the main source of technological progress for the spinning wheel, before the 18th century.
+This mechanism was the main source of technological progress for the spinning wheel before the 18th century.